vita-epfl/VoxDet/README.md

 Note that after using naive temporal fusion, VoxDet is able to achieve 20+ mIoU on SemanticKITTI test set (see logs folder).

-We provide pretrained models for different configurations.
 We provide all reproduced information (models, configs, logs, everything) after the code cleaning [onedrive](https://1drv.ms/f/c/350a4d1d810f5398/EqJI_DVDJ9BLt8hvOC-mRxwBDGonkOBiPRsgL7oFmHvxWQ?e=wbP2Ti).
 I did not test them on test set.
 So the performance might be slightly higer/lower than the paper, but should be very similar according to the tensorboard log.

+We provide pretrained models for different configurations (Test set).

 | Method | Dataset | Modality | IoU | mIoU | Config  |
 |--------|---------|----------|------|------------|--------|